-The Company also outsources its IT support function, its payroll and legal functions as well as using a professional services firm as its Approved Actuary.
-The Company does not consider any functions outsourced to present risks to the achievement of the Company's business objectives.
+The Company also outsources its IT support function, its payroll and legal functions and, as detailed in section 3.6 Actuarial Function, a professional services firm is engaged as the Company's Approved Actuary.
+The Company does not consider any of the outsourced functions to present material risks to the achievement of the Company's business objectives.